AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

 >[!CONTEXTUALHELP]
 >id="cja_datafeed_notify"
->title="Notify by email when complete"
+>title="Notify of issues, when complete, and when expiring"
->abstract="Specify one or more email addresses where a notification should be delivered after the data feed is sent.
-Multiple email addresses must be separated with a comma."
+>abstract="Specify one or more email addresses where a notification should be delivered after the data feed is complete.
+Separate multiple email addresses with a comma.
+Notifications are also sent when data feeds are expiring or if they encounter issues."

 <!-- markdownlint-enable MD034 -->